Blog Post Thumbnail

 • Commit to a Cycle of Feedback and Adaptation: A successful hybrid strategy isn't static.
 Use space utilization data and direct employee feedback to understand what's working, then be prepared to adjust your layout, perks, and policies to meet your team's evolving needs.

-What Do Employees Expect from the Office Today?
+What Do Your Employees *Really* Want from the Office?

 The conversation around returning to the office is often oversimplified.
 It’s not just about where people work, but why they come in at all.
 If you’re trying to create an office that people genuinely want to use, the first step is to understand what they’re looking for when they make the commute.
 It’s less about mandates and more about magnets—creating a space that pulls people in by offering something they can’t get at home.
 Let’s clear up some common misconceptions and get to the heart of what your team truly values.